When you ask kids what they want to be when they grow up, 9 out of 10 will probably answer “doctor.”

 6. Apply to Your Chosen Medical School

-If your aim is to be qualified in one of the top 10 medical schools listed in the previous section, then acing the NMAT is only the beginning.
+If your aim is to be qualified in one of the best medical schools in the Philippines, then the NMAT is only the beginning.

 Depending on your school of choice, the following are the requirements that you have to go through or submit before getting admitted:

 a.
 NMAT – Again, different schools have different cut-off scores.
-In case your score fails to meet the mark, you can either retake the NMAT or enroll in another medical school with a good track record but with no specific NMAT score requirement.
+If your score fails to meet the mark, you can either retake the NMAT or enroll in another medical school with a good track record but with a lower or no specific NMAT score requirement.

 b.
-Entrance examination – Some universities require all incoming medical students to go through yet another screening process in the form of an entrance exam.
-If you just took NMAT recently or you’re fresh out of college, this shouldn’t be a problem.
-Otherwise, know beforehand the coverage of the exam and aim to get the passing or above average score set by the school.
+Entrance examination – Some universities require all incoming medical students to undergo another screening process in the form of an entrance exam.
+If you just took NMAT recently or are fresh out of college, this shouldn’t be a problem.
+Otherwise, know beforehand the exam coverage and aim to get the passing or above average score set by them.

 d.
-Certificate of Eligibility for Admission to a Medical Course (CEMed) – This document is usually requested by the medical school once the student passed all the screening procedures like entrance exam, interview, etc. It can be obtained from the regional offices of the Commission on Higher Education (CHED).
+Certificate of Eligibility for Admission to a Medical Course (CEMed) – The medical school usually requests this document once the student passes all the screening procedures like the entrance exam, interview, etc. It can be obtained from the regional offices of the Commission on Higher Education (CHED).

 If you’re a foreigner, you may apply at the CHED Office of Student Services (OSS) inside the National Engineering Center Building in U.P.
 Diliman.